gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message~~
 - ~~Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message~~

-### Open Issues

-* `DefaultClassLoaderScope` should leave the parent scope's exported ClassLoader out of a multi-parent ClassLoaders when the parent ClassLoader is reachable from some other ClassLoader, to reduce the number of paths through the ClassLoader graph.

 ## ~~Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”~~

 The plugin portal has a standardised JSON payload for errors.